 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Being constantly hungry can be caused by lack of protein, fiber and fat in your diet.
 Not getting enough sleep or being stressed can also affect your appetite.
-Registered dietitian Julia Zumpano, RD, talks about why you may constantly feel hungry and how certain foods can help you feel full for longer.
+Registered dietitian Julia Zumpano, RD, LD, talks about why you may constantly feel hungry and how certain foods can help you feel full for longer.

 Hunger typically sets in after two hours from the last time you’ve eaten a meal.